-If you’re considering buying an investment property in 2023, the year ahead, one of the first things to decide is where you’re going to buy.
+If you’re considering buying an investment property in 2023, the year ahead, discover the best states to invest in real estate.
+You should find the perfect location for your property investment.
 While some investors opt to buy locally to make management easier, others look to different states and regions where conditions are more favorable for Landlords.

 There are pros and cons to each strategy, but if you’re opting to buy in a different city or state than where you live, it’s vital to do plenty of research to make sure that you understand the market and are able to acquire properties that will produce good returns.